What Is Security Awareness, and Why Is It Important?

 Many businesses are working on home systems that don't have the typical defenses, and this is what criminals are targeting.
 Cybersecurity cannot take an off day.
 Even one employee who clicks on a malicious link in their email could infect your entire business, even from home.
 This is why a comprehensive security awareness program is a critical component of your overall cyberthreat prevention strategy.

-As a managed service provider (MSP) managing thousands of devices and supporting end-users across almost every industry, Innovative offers security awareness programs to our customers through the KnowBe4 solution.
+As a managed service provider (MSP) managing thousands of devices and supporting end-users across almost every industry, Innovative offers security awareness programs to our clients through the KnowBe4 solution.
 While we selected KnowBe4 as our security awareness partner of choice, we know that our solution isn’t the best fit for everyone.
 This article provides an overview of what a security awareness program is, what it can do for your company, and the features you should look for in any security awareness solution.

 What is security awareness?